 A native currency is also used to incentivize network participants to provide compute resources that help the network perform its core functions consistently.

-On Proof-of-work chains, they contribute to the security to the network by incentivizing network participant to compete to create new blocks which raises the mining difficulty and makes it expensive for attacks to occur frequently or be sustained.
+On Proof-of-work chains, they contribute to the security of the network by incentivizing network participant to compete to create new blocks which raises the mining difficulty and makes it expensive for attacks to occur frequently or be sustained.

 MakeOS introduces a currency known as Latinum.